hakuhodo-technologies/scope-rl/docs/documentation/quickstart.rst

 Offline Reinforcement Learning
 ~~~~~~~~~~

 Now we are ready to learn a new policy only from logged data.
-Specifically, we learn CQL :cite:`kumar2020conservative` policy here.
+Specifically, we learn a CQL :cite:`kumar2020conservative` policy here.
 (Please also refer to :ref:`overview_offline_rl` about the problem setting and the algorithms.)
 Note that, we use `d3rlpy <https://github.com/takuseno/d3rlpy>`_ for offline RL.

 .. code-block:: python